hortonworks/cloudbreak/docs/azure_pre_prov.md

 ##Azure application setup with Cloudbreak Deployer

 In order for Cloudbreak to be able to launch clusters on Azure on your behalf you need to set up your **Azure ARM application**.
+We have automated the Azure configurations in the Cloudbreak Deployer (CBD).
+After the CBD has installed, simply run the following command:

 ```
 cbd azure configure-arm --app_name myapp --app_password password123 --subscription_id 1234-abcd-efgh-1234 --username testuser@company.onmicrosoft.com --password password123